steeleb/ROSS_RS_mini_tools/landsat_c2/README.md

 # Landsat C2 Stack Pulls

-These scripts function as the primary R-user-friendly version of the Remote Sensing workflows for the ROSS lab.
+These scripts function as the primary R-user-friendly version of the Landsat Collection 2 workflows for the ROSS lab.
+These files are meant to function as building blocks, where you can use some or all to create a dataset.

 ## File descriptions:

 In development:

+-   PointsToFeatureCollection.Rmd: from a user-defined list of Latitudes and Longitudes, create an earth engine feature collection of points for use in the Stack Pull scripts.

+-   NHDPlusPointIntersect.Rmd: from a user-defined list of Latitudes and Longitudes, create an earth engine feature collection of lake polygons from the NHDPlus package.

+-   LandsatC2_GrabSceneMetadata.rmd: this script grabs a bunch of parameters from scene-level metadata that may be applicable to downstream QAQC of reflectance or temperature stacks.

- * LandsatC2_SurfaceTemperature.qmd: surface temperature stack pull for Landsat 4-9
+-   LandsatC2_M4-7_SurfaceRefTempStacks.rmd: surface reflectance and temperature stack pull for Landsat missions 4-7 from an earth engine feature collection.

- * LandsatC2_SurfaceReflectance.qmd: surface reflectance stack pull for Landsat 4-9
+-   LandsatC2_M8-9_SurfaceRefTempStacks.rmd: surface reflectance and temperature stack pull for Landsat missions 8 and 9 from an earth engine feature collection.

 Stale:

- * CalculateCenter.qmd: calculations of Chebyshev center based on Xiao Yang's code
+-   CalculateCenter.qmd: calculations of Chebyshev center based on Xiao Yang's code
- * NHDIntersect.qmd: find NHD PermID and ComID using lat/longs

-Functional:
- * venv_setup.bash: run these lines in your bash shell to prepare your virtual environment to run these scripts in R Studio

-Output files:
- * requirements.txt: tracking of Python dependencies and module versions (automatically created in venv setup)

 ## Folder descriptions:

-sourceCode: original code from Simon Topp
+sourceCode: original code from Simon Topp and upstream .js files used for troubleshooting